The Key Contributors to Corporate Fraud and How to Mitigate Risk

 For example, a large school district we worked with performed a fraud risk assessment in one of its departments and discovered several control weaknesses.
 It implemented new controls and a few months later, because of these new controls, discovered a large embezzlement scheme resulting in the firing of an employee and identification of the loss of hundreds of thousands of dollars.

 Establish clear tone, from the Board and C-level down, that your organization will not tolerate fraud.
 Perception is reality: When management and staff have been reminded of your zero tolerance policies, they will follow your lead.

 By way of negative example, we worked for a Fortune 500 organization that performed an audit of employee expenses, resulting in the identification of significant waste and abuse at the director level.
 We discovered that photo editing software was being used to change amounts and details of receipts and the fraudsters submitted the same receipt for multiple expense reports.
 When brought to the attention of management, we were told the directors were “off limits.”
 This is an example of poor “tone at the top.”

 Fraud risks are higher than ever due to increasing technology access, lack of proper internal controls, recent modifications to normal business practices required because of COVID and other fraud detection challenges.
 With ongoing diligence and awareness, you can effectively identify the warning signs and reduce fraudulent behavior before it negatively impacts your organization.

 And it never hurts to ask for help.
 Enlisting a consultant can help you to effectively detect fraud and other suspicious activity before it is too late.
-Harney Partners leverages forensic data analytics, a proven methodology that assists in identifying the highest risks of fraud, abuse and waste.
+With our forensic accounting and fraud examination, Harney Partners leverages forensic data analytics, a proven methodology that assists in identifying the highest risks of fraud, abuse and waste.
 Contact us today to schedule your free consultation.